AltaArts/ResolveShortcuts--Prism-Plugin/README.md

 ### **Creating Shortcut**

 To save a shortcut, open the Project Browser from the Prism tool inside Resolve.
 Navigate to the desired Department/Task, and right click in the scenefiles area.
 This opens the right-click menu with various Prism options, with the added "Save Shortcut to Resolve Project" item (the shortcut item will not be in Standalone or other DCC intergrations).
-This will generate the .vbs file and save it in the Prism project structure.
+This will generate the .resolveShortcut file and save it in the Prism project structure.
 The shortcut file will have a comment in its Description noting the Resolve project, and timeline if one existed at the time the shortcut was created.

 ![RCL Item](https://github.com/user-attachments/assets/69817b5d-b838-45f2-850d-7ecf1f5ce7c4)